davidsbutcher/GUPPI/README.md

-The “main” output includes Q values, observed precursor masses, data files, subcellular locations from the GO database and a variety of other parameters for all isoform and proteoform IDs.
-All isoform IDs and proteoform IDs with Q values which are missing or greater than the cutoff value (`fdr`) are deleted.
+The “main” output includes Q values, observed precursor masses, data files, subcellular locations from the GO database and a variety of other parameters for all protein and proteoform IDs.
+All protein and proteoform IDs with Q values which are missing or greater than the cutoff value (`fdr`) are deleted.